turnhead/thirdTest/README.md

 reating branch is quick also easy merge by fase forward
-Creating branch is quick also easy merge by fase forwarrge by no fast github github.com github
+Creating branch is quick also easy merge by fase forrge by no fast github github.com github